Hare

 Members of the Lepus genus are considered true hares, distinguishing them from rabbits which make up the rest of the Leporidae family.
-However, there are five leporid species with "hare" in their common names which are not considered true hares: the hispid hare (Caprolagus hispidus), and four species known as red rock hares (comprising Pronolagus).
+However, there are five leporid species with "hare" in their common names which are not considered true hares: the hispid hare (Caprolagus hispidus), and four species known as red rock hares (Pronolagus).
 Conversely, several Lepus species are called "jackrabbits", but classed as hares rather than rabbits.
 The pet known as the Belgian hare is a domesticated European rabbit which has been selectively bred to resemble a hare.